Jerry van Wolfgang

-Jerry van Wolfgang (previously known as Jerry van Ewijk) (born 12 March 1992) is a Dutch footballer who plays as a winger for Goyang KH.
+Jerry van Wolfgang (previously known as Jerry van Ewijk) (born 12 March 1992) is a Dutch footballer who plays as a winger.

 Club career

-Jerry van Ewijk made his professional debut for AGOVV Apeldoorn and joined De Graafschap on non-professional terms in 2012.
+Jerry van Wolfgang made his professional debut for AGOVV Apeldoorn and joined De Graafschap on non-professional terms in 2012.
 He scored 18 goals for the Superboeren in the 2014–15 season and moved to relegated Go Ahead Eagles at the end of that season.
 With both De Graafschap and Go Ahead he won promotion to the Eredivisie.

-Van Ewijk moved abroad to play for United Soccer League side Orange County in January 2017.
+Van Wolfgang moved abroad to play for United Soccer League side Orange County in January 2017.

-After playing the 2018 season with Reno 1868 FC, van Ewijk rejoined Orange County on 11 February 2019.
+After playing the 2018 season with Reno 1868 FC, van Wolfgang rejoined Orange County on 11 February 2019.

 Before the 2020 season, he joined K3 League side Cheonan City FC.

+On 24 August 2023, van Wolfgang signed a one-year contract with ADO Den Haag.
+On 3 April 2024, the club announced that his contract had not been renewed ahead of the 2024–25 season.

 International career

-Van Ewijk played 10 matches for the Netherlands U-17 team including 3 at the 2009 UEFA European Under-17 Championship.
+Van Wolfgang played 10 matches for the Netherlands U-17 team including 3 at the 2009 UEFA European Under-17 Championship.

 He also played 3 games for the Netherlands U-19s.